 In this conversation, Blanca Espigares Rooney reveals the history and symbolism of the Alhambra of Granada.
 Blanca is an architect from the University of Seville, the city where she studied and lived for a period of time.
 Specializing in heritage, city and dissemination, with a Masters in Architecture and Historical Heritage, she obtained a doctorate from the University of Granada through a thesis in which she analyzed the way to map the city throughout history.
 Her family has been in Alhambra for several generations, which likely explains her vocation to architecture.
 Blanca grew up feeling the Alhambra as another neighborhood in Granada, one that was familiar and close.

 She has worked on projects for the restoration and enhancement of heritage, both in Granada and the Alhambra, as well as in other historic cities such as Seville, Córdoba and Malaga.
-Her time teaching and researching at the University provided her with the necessary tools to teach others about architecture in a more understandable way.
+Her time teaching and researching at the University provided her with the necessary tools to teach others about architectural styles in a more understandable way.

 An inveterate traveler, she affirms that it is necessary to know our environment to more intensely appreciate trips to other places with other cultures.
 She has spent a lot of time getting to know the most hidden corners of Andalusia, its architecture and its peculiarities.
 For this reason, she dedicates part of her work to the dissemination of architecture with her two business projects: Masquetours, which provide guided tours of Andalusia for demanding travelers; and GA-Andalucía, which provides specialized and technical visits for architects, landscapers, engineers and technicians.
 Her passion is to observe how travelers, in love with each route, end up immersing themselves in the most authentic reality of Andalusia.